mondaycom/welcome-apps/example-scripts/webhooks/README.md

-This video (link) explains the basics of monday.com webhooks and how they work.
+The video we uploaded to our Youtube channel (https://www.youtube.com/watch?v=-7G03rhRC2U) explains the basics of monday.com webhooks and how they work.
 The webhook integration allows you to subscribe to certain events on your monday.com board.
 Your app will receive a notification when these events happen so your app can react to those events.

 Here's an example that you can follow to add a webhook to your board.